igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 # Windowing function

 When the view is zoomed out, each pixel on the screen may represent a genomic region that encompasses multiple numeric values in the data.
 The **windowing function** specifies which of the multiple values to display.
-To set the function, select one of the options in the *Windowing Function* section of the track right-click pop-up menu.
+To set the function, select one of the options in the *Windowing Function* section of the track's right-click pop-up menu.
 The available options will depend on the file type, but most include: `Minimum`, `Mean`, `Maximum`, and `None`.
 By default, the function is set to `Mean`.
 The `None` option will display all the values, rather than combining them into one value, which can be useful for tracks displayed as **points**.

 # Overlaying tracks